Personal Professional Development (Public Health and Primary Care) / Course details

 - Group/team working

 - Team working is important for all health professionals and especially Public Health specialists.
-This unit has an assessed on-line group working exercise run over a two week period.
+This unit has a non-graded on-line group working exercise.

 Assessment methods